fabiomattei/uddocs/_baseresources/ajaxbuttons.md

 The resource we need to make the request to is specified in the **dataurl** side of the object.
 This is an <a href="{{site.baseurl}}/baseresources/actions">action</a> and has the  usual action properties.
 You can specify the controller (usually is partial) the resource that contains the things to implement and so on.

 The **dataudiddestination** specifies the DOM element that we want to delete from the interface.
+The element is specified using a css selector, in this example, once the request return with success the DOM element having the HTML id property  set as mycontainer will be deleted

 ## Load and overwrite button